 - Key Finding: None of the IGRs tested reduced nymph development when applied to eggs.

 Experiment 2: A second experiment was conducted to test the validity of this method, since no treatment effects were observed in Experiment 1.
 Two insecticides with recent evidence of ovicidal activity (Bexar and Assail 70WP) were tested in the same manner as Experiment 1.
 All treatments began with similar numbers of eggs; therefore, differences in the numbers of nymphs should represent varying levels of toxicity among treatments.
 At nine days after treatment, both Assail 70WP and Bexar had significantly fewer healthy nymphs than the water control.

 - Key Findings: 1) The method was effective for detecting egg toxicity.

 2) Assail 70WP and Bexar both inhibited the development of eggs into nymphs compared to the control.

 Pear IPM Scouting

-Beginning in early March 2017 the Pear IPM team has been scouting in 19 pear orchards in the Wenatchee River Valley.
+From March to September 2017, the Pear IPM team scouted 19 pear orchards on a weekly basis for pear psylla, mites, and their natural enemies.
+Orchards were managed conventionally, selectively, or organically, and all were located in the Wenatchee River Valley.
 This information will be used to create an IPM scorecard based on pest and natural enemy numbers.
-Below are the first six weeks of pear psylla data.
-More updates will be included here over the course of the season.

 Pear IPM Project